linksdl/floow-platform-technical-project/README.md

 ## Conclusion <a name="conclusion"></a>
 - Objective of this project is not complicate, but some code needs improvement.
 - In the next stage, I need to be continuously optimized.
+- An existing bug I need to repair in next days.